Wages & Breaks

 It is quite common for employers to attempt to avoid the costs and administrative burden of employees by instead hiring people to work for them as independent contractors.
 Many times the employer and the employee agree to this arrangement.
 However, the law looks past any such agreement and independently determines if the reality of the situation is that the worker is really an employee and not an independent contractor.

-This new standard adopted by the California Supreme Court on April 30, 2018, will make it far more difficult for an employer to identify a worker as an independent contractor.
+This standard adopted by the California Supreme Court on April 30, 2018, makes it far more difficult for an employer to identify a worker as an independent contractor.

 If you have been working as an independent contractor where you are actually an employee, you have likely lost out on several important benefits, including workers compensation coverage and contributions to Social Security, Unemployment Insurance, and State Disability on your behalf.
 Furthermore, if you would have been a non-exempt employee, you have likely not been provided with other important protections built into the Labor Code, such as minimum wage and overtime payments, proper meal and rest periods and proper wage statements.